 This development is a clear step forward for the UK to become a constituent of the global renewable energy plan.
 This will also increase the capacity to transmit offshore wind or green energy generated and produced from renewables in Scotland to the demand areas in England as the country transitions to clean energy systems.

-In this particular case, the project is expected to yield great economic and environmental favor, adding both to the strengths of the energy grid and the UK sustainable development agenda.
+In this particular case, the project is expected to yield great economic and environmental favor.
+It will also add to both to strengths of the energy grid and the UK sustainable development agenda.

 Read also UK’s Largest Solar PV Plant: The 600MW Cottam Solar Project